Hush (2016) - Review

 Maddie is then briefly visited by her neighbor who has been reading her most recent book.
 During this brief bit of half-silent dialogue between the characters, we learn that Maddie wasn't always deaf and had to learn to adapt to her new life without one of her core senses.
 The neighbor leaves, Maddie starts cleaning up her mess, and then someone ends up dead on her doorstep.

 Yeah, this movie gets going relatively quickly.
 It isn't very long at all before the serial killer (John Gallagher Jr.) appears.
 Through some simple physical gestures, we can see that he quickly understands that Maddie is deaf.
-We can also tell from his behavior that he automatically assumes he has the upper-hand.
+We can also tell from his behavior that he automatically assumes he has the upper hand.
 He toys with her deafness a little before making his presence known, at which point he leaves a taunting message for her: when she's broken from fear, he'll come inside the house to kill her.

-The way Hush is shot and edited does a lot for the presentation because it constantly plays off the use of sound and its omission in the perspective of the protagonist.
-We get a lot of close up shots of different pieces of the environment or visual cues of something that inspires a memory from a different sense like taste, touch, or smell.
+The way Hush is shot and edited does a lot for the presentation because it constantly plays off the use of sound and its omission from the perspective of the protagonist.
+We get a lot of close-up shots of different pieces of the environment or visual cues of something that inspires a memory from a different sense like taste, touch, or smell.
 In the moments where a jump scare occurs, it makes the experience a little more tense because we sometimes have even more information than Maddie does.

-The areas where Hush runs into trouble for me has to do with the characters and the relatively uneventful nature of the movie.
+The areas where Hush runs into trouble for me have to do with the characters and the relatively uneventful nature of the movie.
 I know that sounds like pretty much the entire movie, but keep in mind that this is somewhat nitpicky for what I think is a well-made film.

 First, the killer.
 The killer removes his mask very early in the film; it's a creepy mask too.
 You might be saying, "Big deal.
 It's just a mask," but I think it was a wasted opportunity to make the guy seem more menacing for a little longer.
 As soon as we see his face, he's a human with the same mortal vulnerabilities as the rest of us—apparently, he's a mouth-breather, too.
 As soon as I saw his face, a lot of the tension I had washed out of me because he just seemed like a chump with a sadistic nature.
 I know the filmmakers wanted to use the fact that Maddie could read lips to have him convey his message to her, but there could have been ways around that without taking off the whole mask and showing us his face.
 If they had waited longer to remove his mask, like the middle of the movie to mark when Maddie was trying to conquer her fear, it would have been better.
 It would have been symbolic, at the very least.
-As a result, the killer had potential to be interesting but ended up being a wasted opportunity.
+As a result, the killer had the potential to be interesting but ended up being a wasted opportunity.

 The other area in which I think Hush falls short is the wasted potential of the house and the protagonist.
 The fact that Maddie was not born deaf and forced to adjust, and the fact that she became a successful individual despite her disability, implies that she's capable of adapting and overcoming challenges, which she does, eventually.
-She ends up being somewhat helpless for a majority of the film.
+She ends up being somewhat helpless for the majority of the film.
 It's not a harsh conflict of character, but it's still disappointing that she doesn't channel her inner Nancy from A Nightmare on Elm St until much later and only for a brief moment.
 I would have expected her to be thinking of different ways to fortify herself a lot sooner, considering how most of her house is a glass window.
 It's a big house to play with, too!
 Since she probably had some custom installations to it for herself besides just the fire alarm, it would have been interesting if the filmmakers portrayed her disability as more of a strength in her own environment.
-If they were going to try to Scream-ify the killer by making him vulnerable and weak, they could have done it more poetically by showing how he was at the disadvantage in her home, but it never quite ends up that way.
+If they were going to try to Scream-ify the killer by making him vulnerable and weak, they could have done it more poetically by showing how he was at a disadvantage in her home, but it never quite ends up that way.

 TL;DR (Conclusion)